We're Alive (film)

 We're Alive is a 1974 American documentary film by UCLA students Michie Gleason, Christine Lesiak and Kathy Levitt.

 Summary

 A bold look at a group of incarcerated women at the California Institution for Women.

 Production

 Made by the Women's Film Workshop alongside the prisoners, most of the documentary was shot on video before it was converted into film.

 Legacy

-In 2023, We're Alive was inducted into the National Film Registry for cultural and historical importance.
+In 2023, We're Alive was selected for preservation in the National Film Registry by the Library of Congress for its cultural and historical importance.